 - Create a Commons linked My NCBI account.
 A video overview is available here.

-- Collaborate with your colleagues to associate publications with NIH awards, and track public access compliance or declare the paper is not applicable.
+Collaborate with your colleagues to associate publications with NIH awards, and track public access compliance or declare the paper is not applicable.
+My NCBI will provide the current public access compliance status for your paper.
 A video overview is available here.

-- Report your papers via the RPPR, or generate a PDF report for the publications section of the PHS 2590.
+- Report your papers via the RPPR.
+The RPPR draws from every paper in the PI's My Bibliography collection, and any paper linked to the award in the Other Citations collection.
+You can also generate a PDF report for the publications section of the PHS 2590.

 Include the PubMed Central reference number (PMCID) at the end of citations.